 Please help "Share" this.
 Hopefully some media or government will pick up this news and step in to stop this animal cruelty!
 Perhaps find the real victim and put an end to such uncivilized act.

-Origins: February 2012 saw the circulation of this item decrying the encasement of live turtles and fish in plastic bags of colored water and sold as souvenir keyrings in China, exhorting readers to urge the media to "pick up this news" and help put a stop to a form of animal cruelty.
+Origins: February 2012 saw the circulation of this item decrying the encasement of live turtles, fish, and salamanders in plastic bags of colored water and sold as souvenir keyrings in China, exhorting readers to urge the media to "pick up this news" and help put a stop to a form of animal cruelty.
 Although it's difficult to gauge how widespread or pervasive this practice might be in China, a few western news articles have made mention of it in recent years.
 The UK's Sun tabloid, for example, carried a brief item about goldfish key fobs being sold as souvenirs during the run-up to the 2008 Olympic Games in Beijing:

 A cruel trader in China shows how he is cashing in on this summer's Olympics — by selling live goldfish as souvenir key fobs.

 The fish, sold in tiny sealed plastic bags which bear the Beijing Games mascot, have just hours to live before running out of air.

 Animal rights campaigners have reacted with fury — but in China the gruesome gimmicks are selling fast.

 The keyrings are being sold mainly to children in Qingdao, the city hosting the sailing events.

 In April 2011, a Dubai news source briefly referenced an Asian report on the phenomenon:

 Live fish and turtles sealed in small key rings sold in subway entrances and train stations in China have got animal protection groups up in arms, reports 'Asiaone'.